 Our immigration court system is unfortunately weaponized as a political tool, particularly by this administration.
 The immigration court is overseen by the Executive Office for Immigration Review (EOIR) which sits within the Department of Justice (DOJ), and is a law enforcement agency under the executive branch.
 It is inherently a conflict of interest to have a law enforcement agency oversee a court.
 It removes the possibility of impartiality and independence.

-There is little left of what a court should be inherently, and this administration in particular is not only micromanaging the judges, demanding they meet quotas or threaten them with job performance; through the power of “certification” the Attorney General can overrule decisions made by the Board of Immigration Appeals and set binding precedent.
-The Trump administration is using this power with greater frequency to limit the number of immigrants who can stay in the United States and keep check on judges whose decisions don’t align with the administration.
+There is little left of what a court should be inherently, and this administration, in particular, is not only micromanaging the judges, demanding they meet quotas or threaten them with job performance; through the power of “certification,” the Attorney General can overrule decisions made by the Board of Immigration Appeals and set a binding precedent.
+The Trump administration is using this power with greater frequency to limit the number of immigrants who can stay in the United States and keep a check on judges whose decisions don’t align with the administration.

 The court is now at its weakest and no longer in any way resembles a traditional court.

 Judge Tabaddor, in her capacity as president of the National Association of Immigration Judges, will discuss the association’s advocacy for a proposed Article 1 Immigration Court, why this is so important for the image of the court, its integrity and the public trust in our justice system in general.

 Concerning the plight of immigrants in this country, what positive developments are currently in motion and how can others, who are invested in this issue, help support those efforts?